How To Overclock Your GPU

 Fine Tuning

-There is an interesting school of thought that argues that running a looping benchmark might be the simplest way to see how much you’re improving the performance of your card and understand its limitations.
+There is a compelling school of thought that argues that running a looping benchmark might be the easiest way to see how much you’re improving the performance of your card and understand its constraints.
 The same logic could be applied to the core boosting part of the overclocking process.

-This isn’t a poor approach at all.
-It’s quite a good solution if you’re able to spot any artifacts, such as stray pixels or other visual irregularities.
+This isn’t a weak approach at all.
+It’s quite a sensible solution if you’re able to spot any artifacts, such as stray pixels or other visual irregularities.

 GPU artifacts